joshuaclayton/specit/README.markdown

 * beLessThanOrEqualTo (checks a number is less than or equal to another)
 * beGreaterThan (checks a number is greater than another)
 * beGreaterThanOrEqualTo (checks a number is greater than or equal to another)
+* beOnThePage (checks that an element is present on a page)

 ## What's it do?